Honey badger: Taxonomy

 Mellivorina was proposed as a tribe name by John Edward Gray in 1865.
-The honey badger is the only species of the genus Mellivora.
+The honey badger is the only living species of the genus Mellivora.
 Although in the 1860s it was assigned to the badger subfamily, the Melinae, it is now generally agreed that it bears few similarities to the Melinae.
 It is much more closely related to the marten subfamily, Guloninae, and furthermore is assigned its own subfamily, Mellivorinae.

 Subspecies

 In the 19th and 20th centuries, 16 zoological specimens of the honey badger were described and proposed as subspecies.
 Points taken into consideration in assigning different subspecies include size and the extent of whiteness or greyness on the back.
 As of 2005, 12 subspecies are recognised as valid taxa: